fynv/ThrustRTC/README.md

 ```

 * We may not be able to port all the Thrust algorithms. (but hopefully most of them!)

+## Building the code

+### Dependencies

+* CUDA toolkit >= 7.0 is required.
+* The shared library of NVRTC is needed to be redistributed with this library.
+* C libraries of Python 3 is required to build the Python binding part of the code.
+* CMake 3.x

+### Building with CMake

+$ mkdir build
+$ cd build
+$ cmake .. -DCMAKE_INSTALL_PREFIX=../install
+$ make
+$ make install

+You will get the library headers, binaries and examples in the "install" directory.

 ## Progress